about LIFE and Belief - why are we here?

 Though very rare, the phenomenon of hemathidrosis, or bloody sweat, is well documented.
 Under great emotional stress, tiny capillaries in the sweat glands can break, thus mixing blood with sweat.
 This process alone could have produced marked weakness and possible shock.

-After the arrest in the middle of the night, Jesus was brought before the Sanhedrin and Caiaphas, the High Priest.
+After the arrest in the middle of the night, Jesus was brought before the Sanhedrin (the ruling council) and Caiaphas, the High Priest.
 A soldier struck Jesus across the face for remaining silent when questioned by Caiaphas.
 The palace guards then blindfolded Him and mockingly taunted Him to identify them as they each passed by; they spat on Him and struck Him in the face.

 Condemned to Crucifixion